openeuler-mirror/openssl/README.md

 ## 贡献

-build by openHiTLS community with ❤️, not for commicial use
+build by openHiTLS community, not for commicial use